$100M Leads Review (The 9-Figure Lead Secret?)

 • You have a lead magnet and decent traffic, but a low opt-in rate.

-• You’re struggling every day to fill your funnel with dream customers.
+• You fight every day to fill your funnel with dream customers.

-• You have a good lead magnet funnel that convert well and want to scale.
+• You have a lead magnet funnel that converts well and want to scale it.

 The leveraged leads section is where the real value lives for experienced funnel builders.

-Getting OTHER people to generate leads for your funnel changes the game entirely.
-Affiliates promoting your opt-in.
-Employees are trained on your outreach system.
-Happy customers referring new leads into your funnel without you lifting a finger.
+Getting OTHER people to generate leads does something the other three channels can’t.
+Affiliates promote your opt-in.
+Employees run your outreach system.
+Happy customers refer new leads into your funnel without you lifting a finger.

 For experienced marketers, the leveraged leads chapter alone justifies the read.
 The rest is a refresher.

 But that chapter?
-It might be the missing piece between where you are now and the next level of scale.
+It might be the missing piece between where you are now and your next level of scale.

 $100M Leads vs. $100M Offers: Which One Should You Read First?